scottlandon8/scott-portfolio/dataviz2.md

 to look at each country individually and toggle between them.
 With respect to color here it was not too crazy.
 I just kept one color across the different countries.
 I picked a neutral color.

+I tried to find a way that you could select two or more countries at a time but with my limited time trying to figure out floursish I was unsuccessful.

 <div class="flourish-embed flourish-chart" data-src="visualisation/8567733"><script src="https://public.flourish.studio/resources/embed.js"></script></div>